Snakeshead Fritillaries at Clattinger Farm in Wiltshire. Credit: Stephen Davis.

 Opening times

-Open at all times.The Dragonfly Cafe is operating winter hours and is open Wednesday - Sunday, 10am - 3pm.
+Open at all times.The Dragonfly Cafe is open Wednesday - Sunday, 10am - 3pm.

 Best time to visit